 The awesome part is he’s not even kidding.
 Toad Hall benefits from being a bit of a behind the scenes business — they run a design studio/printing house with an office in Function Junction, an industrial/arts district far from the front lines of Whistler Village.
 In fact, it seems many of the businesses in Function Junction are big supporters of The Rule.

 “The 30-Centi rule is definitely applied,” says Ian Ritz of Chromag Bikes which is also located in Function Junction.
 “There are a lot of loose rules around here that allow employees to take liberties.”
-Chromag workers spend their summers riding bikes together each Friday to try new designs and just enjoy the sport they spend the rest of the week working around.
+Chromag workers spend their summers riding bikes together to try new designs and just enjoy the sport they spend the rest of the week working around.
 “We carry the Friday Ride over to the winter as well,” Ian explains.
 “The 4-day work week is the way to go.”